Fitch Rates UniCredit Conditional Pass-Through OBG 'AA'; Outlook Stable

 following occurs:

-(i) the IDR of UC is downgraded by six or more notches to B+' or
+(i) the IDR of UC is downgraded by five or more notches to 'BB-'

 Furthermore, if the programme AP reaches the maximum level